Sentry @ WeAreDevelopers World Congress 2025

-Heading to WeAreDevelopers 2025?
+Heading to Develop:Brighton Conference 2025?
 Us too (or maybe you just really love debugging).
-If your app is crashing, lagging, or having an identity crisis, come find us at booth #608.
+If your app is crashing, lagging, or having an identity crisis, come find us at booth #TBA.
 We’ve got tools, answers, and yes — stickers.

-Give Sentry a try free for 3 months with promo code wearedev2025
+Give Sentry a try free for 3 months with promo code DEVELOP2025

-Want to talk shop with someone who actually enjoys debugging?
-Schedule a 1:1 with the Sentry team.Meet with us
+Book time with Bruno Garcia, Sentry’s Gaming Development Lead, to talk about what’s coming for PC, mobile, and console devs.Meet with us

 Nearly 4M developers and 130K organizations rely on Sentry to see what actually matters, solve what's urgent faster, and learn continuously about their code.